GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

             pred = model(features, training=False)
             return {'prediction': pred, 'key': key}

 The `input_signature` option specifies the parameter types of the function `add_key`.
-In this case, the parameter `features` corresponds to a list of 13 float values that is an input feature of the original model, and the parameter `key` corresponds to an interger key.
-In other words, the function `add_key` accepts features of the original model and an interger key.
+In this case, the parameter `features` corresponds to a list of 13 float values that is an input feature of the original model, and the parameter `key` corresponds to an integer key.
+In other words, the function `add_key` accepts features of the original model and an integer key.
 It returns the dictionary containing prediction and key values.

 **Note**: `@tf.function` decorator builds a tensorflow graph containing the specified function.